makrai/notes/bostan18-text-emo-corpora.md

 ## 3.2 Analysis 7

 * tab 1
-* distribution of labels is different in the corpora.
-Table 2
+* tab 2: distribution of labels is different in the corpora
   * before and after having applied the mapping to a unique set of emotions (see Table 4 in the Appendix A)
-  * In many corpora, `joy` is the domin, followed by `sadness, surprise, anger`
+  * In many corpora, `joy` dominates, followed by `sadness, surprise, anger`
     * Exceptions are SSEC, Electoral-Tweets, and EmoInt, in which negative emotions are more frequent
       * SSEC, this is because of its origin as a stance dataset
       * Electoral-Tweets shows a polarizing nature of political debates with `disgust` and `anger` being more common
-* Figure 1 shows a quantitative similarity comparison of the data
+* Figure 1: a quantitative similarity comparison of the data
   * We represent each dataset by its term distribution, taking the top 5,000 most common words from each dataset and calculating the cosine similarity
     * inspired by Ruder and Plank (2017) and Plank and Van Noord (2011)